Rigging knife

-A rigging knife is a specially designed knife used to cut heavy rope.
+A rigging knife is a specially designed knife used to cut rope.
 It may have a serrated edge for sawing through line, or a heavy blade suitable for hitting with a mallet to drive the knife through.
 Folding tools, often in combination with a marlinspike and shackle key, are convenient and portable.
 Rigger Brion Toss recommends fixed blade rigging knives for easy access in time sensitive situations and when working aloft.
 It can be a useful rescue tool if caught in rope and wire.